amvro23/polynomial_fitting/README.md

    - Import the values for x (independent variable), y (dependent variable), and the desired degree of polynomial fitting.
    - Obtain optimized coefficients and R-squared value for analysis.

-Note that the following packages should be installed in your compouter: numpy, scipy, matplotlib
+Note that the following packages should be installed in your computer: numpy, scipy, matplotlib

 If not, you can:
 1. **Move to the location of the downloaded file**: